-\begin{proof} Let us call $G_1 \vee \dotsc \vee G_n$ a $\P'$-position if it satisfies the condition in the proposition, i.e. every $G_i$ is normal $\P$ when at least two are not over yet, or only one $G_i$ is still playing and mis\`{e}re $\P$.
+\begin{proof} Let us call $G_1 \vee \cdots \vee G_n$ a $\P'$-position if it satisfies the condition in the proposition, i.e.\ every $G_i$ is normal $\P$ when at least two are not finished yet, or only one $G_i$ is still playing and mis\`{e}re $\P$.
 We have to prove that $\P'$ satisfies the defining properties of $\P$ in Proposition \ref{charNP}.

-First of all, the terminal position is not $\P'$.
-Next, every non-terminal position which is not $\P'$ has some (winning) move to a position which is $\P'$: If all games except for $G_i$ are over, then we continue to play only with $G_i$, which is mis\`{e}re $\N$ and therefore has some move to a mis\`{e}re $\P$ position, which is therefore $\P'$.
-If at least two games are not over yet, then some of the games is normal $\N$.
+First of all, the terminal positions are not $\P'$.
+Next, every non-terminal position which is not $\P'$ has some (winning) move to a position which is $\P'$: If all games except for $G_i$ are finished, then we continue to play only with $G_i$, which is mis\`{e}re $\N$ and therefore has some move to a mis\`{e}re $\P$-position, which is therefore $\P'$ (or terminal).
+If at least two games are not finished yet, then some of the games is normal $\N$.
 Now move in every one of these normal $\N$ games to some normal $\P$-position and leave the normal $\P$ games untouched.
-We optain the game $G'_1 \vee \dotsc \vee G'_n$ where each $G'_i$ is normal $\P$.
-If at least two $G'_i$ are not over yet, this is $\P'$ and we are done.
-Otherwise, every $G_i$ which is normal $\N$ can be ended in one move and the other ones are already over.
+Then we obtain the game $G'_1 \vee \cdots \vee G'_n$ where each $G'_i$ is normal $\P$.
+If at least two $G'_i$ are not finished yet, this is $\P'$ and we are done.
+Otherwise, every $G_i$ which is normal $\N$ can be ended in one move and the other ones are already finished.
 Now we choose the following winning move: Pick some $G_j$ which is normal $\N$.
 If it is mis\`{e}re $\P$, end all the other $G_i$ and keep $G_j$.
-If it is mis\`{e}re $\N$, choose some move $G_j \to G'_j$ such that $G'_j$ is mis\`{e}re $\P$, and combine this move with ending all other $G_i$.
+If it is mis\`{e}re $\N$, choose some option $G'_j$ of $G_j$ which is mis\`{e}re $\P$, and combine this move with ending all other $G_i$.
 In each case, we arrive at a single active game which is mis\`{e}re $\P$ and therefore $\P'$.

-Finally, we have to prove that a $\P'$ position cannot move to a $\P'$ position.
+Finally, we have to prove that a $\P'$-position cannot move to a $\P'$-position.
 This is clear when only one game is active.
-When at least two games are active, then every active $G_i$ is normal $\P$ and therefore cannot be ended in one move, but rather can only be moved to some normal $\N$ position $G'_i$.
-Thus, after every move in the selective compound we still have at least two active games, but one of them must be normal $\N$ and therefore cannot be $\P'$. \end{proof}
+When at least two games are active, then every active $G_i$ is normal $\P$ and therefore cannot be ended in one move, but rather can only be moved to some normal $\N$-position $G'_i$.
+Thus, every option of the selective compound still has at least two active games, one of them being normal $\N$.
+Therefore, this option is not $\P'$. \end{proof}